mad-street-den/vue-sdk/README.md

 **Note:** The `correlationId` is an optional parameter that allows you to provide a unique correlation ID for the search request.
 It is important to ensure that the `correlationId` is unique across pages for both search and track API calls.

-The SDK automatically includes several properties when tracking events, eliminating the need for users to manually add them.
-Here are some of the properties that are automatically added by the SDK:
+Given below are the properties that are automatically added by the SDK for getRecommendations function.
+By explicitly providing the SDK config parameter for the getRecommendations function, the user can override each property's value.

 <!-- TABLE_GENERATE_START -->